MS-SJF-Projects/agent-lab/README.md

 1. Github Account: Create an account or use your existing account for [Github](https://github.com)

-2. Microsoft Account: Create an account or use your existing account for [Microsoft](https://account.microsoft.com/account).
-This will be required to access Azure resources.
+2. Microsoft Account: Create an account or use your existing account for [Microsoft](https://account.microsoft.com/account).This will be required to create Azure resources.

 3. Git: Install [Git](https://github.com/git-guides/install-git) on your computer